aregsar/alwaysdeployed/action-driven-development.md

 Client side application development patterns such a `Redux`, which has the concept of Actions that trigger state change and side effects map well to action driven development.

-> Note: The Action Driven Development formalization process for Websocket endpoints is a work in progress.
+> Note: The Action Driven Development formalization process is a work in progress.